henrikdevops/-examensarbete-elastic-fluentd-kibana-8.17.5/README.md

 microk8s kubectl create token default

 ----------------------------------------------------------------------------------------
-### Wihtout this you need to run use microk8s before kubectl - Just anoying!!
+### Without this you need to run use microk8s before kubectl - Just anoying!!

 {